 My brother was rendered amnesiac of the entire shocking series of events that Autumn, and he could, to his profound regret, recall nothing of merit to offer me any assistance with the authorities.

-There was a lengthy investigation by the local authorities, but with no witnesses other than myself, and there being no corporeal evidence left of the estate of Utonic, my words were given little merit despite my standing as a young gentleman.
+There was of course, a lengthy investigation by the local authorities, but with no witnesses other than myself, and there being no corporeal evidence left of the estate of the evil House Utonic, my words were given little merit despite my standing as a young gentleman.

 I was thus placed under the intense study of a local psychologist who advised the Court of Quarter Sessions that I was indeed quite mad.